appronto/NativeMobileResources/README.md

 5. Add the contents to the **Native Builder profiles** folder

 To setup the **Native Builder Profiles** folder:
-1. Complete the Mendix Native UI Builder configurations.
-2  Copy the folders from the 'nativemobile' folder to 'Native Mobile Resources / Native Builder Profiles / [required environment]
+1. Complete the Mendix Native UI Builder configurations. [br] 2  Copy the folders from the 'nativemobile' folder to 'Native Mobile Resources / Native Builder Profiles / [required environment]

 3. Build your app